 Remember to include your ETH address so that you may be rewarded.
 If more than one address is specified, Safe will use only one at the discretion of the bounty program administrators.
 Anonymous submissions are welcome, too.

 If you comply with the policies below when reporting a security issue to us, we will not initiate a lawsuit or law enforcement investigation against you in response to your report.

 We ask that:

 - You give us reasonable time to investigate and mitigate an issue you report before making public any information about the report or sharing such information with others.

-- You make a good faith effort to avoid privacy violations and disruptions to others, including (but not limited to) destruction of data and interruption or degradation of our services.
+- You make a good faith effort to avoid privacy violations and disruptions to others, including (but not limited to) data destruction and interruption or degradation of our services.

 - You do not exploit a security issue you discover for any reason.
 This includes demonstrating additional risk, such as an attempted compromise of sensitive company data or probing for additional issues.

 - You do not violate any other applicable laws or regulations.